-People like to talk when they’re having a treatment done, so you should be outgoing and talkative enough that they feel able to do so.
-Spa clients may undress fully or in part which can be quite intimate.
+People like to talk when they’re having their treatment done, so you should be outgoing and talkative enough that they feel able to do so.
+Spa clients may undress fully or in part, which can be quite intimate.
 It helps to talk and make them feel comfortable about the situation, especially if you notice them feeling shy.
 Very few people want a shy spa therapist!

 If you look untidy, then clients will assume that your customer service and treatments will be of poor quality too.

 Experienced – If spa clients are presented with someone they perceive to be a young and inexperienced spa therapist, they are likely to complain about your abilities regardless of the quality of your work.

 Having the qualifications and practical experiences to back up your skills will only help in this department.

 Friendly – this goes hand in hand with being confident, but also means having open body language, being receptive to conversation and responding enthusiastically, asking questions and generally using your face, eyes and gestures to demonstrate that you are a happy, positive person.

 A good listener – is also linked with being confident and friendly, but equally important, showing clients that you are listening to them will make them feel a lot more at ease and also help them to open up, which is all part of the spa therapy process!

 Plus, if you spend too much time talking about you and your life, the customer won’t get a chance to offload what’s on their mind and may leave feeling frustrated, as well as carrying your baggage.

 Reassuring – some customers will be new to the whole spa business and might not know very much about what is happening or what certain treatments are involved.

 By always telling them what you are doing, how the treatment will work, what products you’re going to use and anything they should be aware of, you will help those anxious clients settle down a lot quicker.